AntiMicroX/antimicrox/README.md

 * all of these warnings have been made silent through the use of command-line switches.

+* built MSI package will be placed in /windows

 ## Ideas For Future Features